 - A quick start guide for online lead generation

-Content marketing continues to cause waves among the marketing community.
-Put simply, it is about producing and promoting various forms of content (usually digital content) that are designed to help you fulfill your business goals.
+Content marketing continues to cause waves in the marketing community.
+Put simply, it is about producing and promoting various forms of content (usually digital content) that are designed to help you fulfil your business goals.

 The content should offer the answers and information that a buyer will be looking for at each one of these stages.
 Then help nurture them along until they’re finally ready to be handed over to sales.